 The soil around the plants should never be allowed to dry out.
 Dahlias benefit greatly from the application of a mulch which will lessen the need for watering.
 Apply this in early July to a depth of about 4 in., completely covering the soil around the plants.

 The first flowers should begin to appear about mid or late July.
 Better quality flowers can be obtained by disbud ding, which means removing the two small side buds which appear either side of the main or terminal bud.
 Also remove the two side shoots which appear at the joint of the pair of leaves below the flowering bud.
 Left to themselves dahlias produce dozens of small poor quality flowers on short stems; a little light disbudding and de-shooting makes an amazing difference.

-Faded blooms should be removed to en, sure continuation of flowering.
-This is particularly important with the single-flow ering types which form seed heads very quickly.
-When cutting blooms for the house use a sharp knife, make a long slanting cut and plunge the stem immediately in deep water; cut in this way, dahlias should easily last a week.
+Faded blooms should be removed to ensure the continuation of flowering.
+This is particularly important with the single-flowering types which form seed heads very quickly.
+When cutting blooms for the house use a sharp knife, make a long slanting cut, and plunge the stem immediately in deep water; cut in this way, dahlias should easily last a week.
 Cut as many blooms as you like, as often as you like.

 Give the plants an occasional foliar feed.
 Make sure that all the plants to be saved for next year are clearly labeled with their name (if known), or type and color.

 Lifting The tubers which have formed at the base of the plants will need to be lifted and stored for the winter.
 After the frost has killed the foliage cut through the main stem about 6 in. above soil level.
 With a fork loosen the soil round the tuber then push the fork underneath and lift the tuber.